Share:

 Restricting certain persons from making or amending registrations on the PPSR, and restricting registrations being made against specific collateral

-This Registrar’s Practice Statement is intended to help users of the Personal Property Securities Register (PPSR) understand when the Registrar of Personal Property Securities (Registrar) may put in place measures to restrict certain persons or organisations from using the PPSR for the purpose of creating and amending PPSR registrations; or may restrict registrations being made against specific serial numbered items of collateral.
+This Registrar’s Practice Statement is intended to help users of the Personal Property Securities Register (PPSR) understand when the Registrar of Personal Property Securities (Registrar) may put in place measures to prevent certain persons or organisations from using the PPSR for the purpose of creating and amending PPSR registrations; or may restrict registrations being made against specific serial numbered items of collateral.

 Summary of Practice Statement content